act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 |-------------|----------
 | type        | TestResult
 | outcome     | Failed
-| description | Text node color property and background colour property no not contrast sufficiently (for the text size and weight).
+| description | Text node color property and background color property no not contrast sufficiently (for the text size and weight).